aly-andrews/docusaurus/docs/contact.md

 ## Get in Touch

-I'm best reached by email at hello.alyanne@gmail.com.
+Contact me at hello.alyanne@gmail.com.
 I'm based in Ottawa, Ontario and happy to discuss new opportunities and collaborations.

 ## Portfolio & Work